Salmon Chowder

 Bowl of Salmon Chowder on a light-colored table.

 This recipe makes a super generous pot of creamy, chunky salmon chowder, enough to feed a gang of chowder lovers.
-It’s rich and light at the same time.
+It’s rich and light at the same time, and altogether comforting with substantial chunks of salmon and potatoes, plus fresh dill, peas, and a bit of crispy bacon!

 Two bowls of Salmon Chowder on a table with flowers, spoons, and blue cloth napkins.